Set 87 · Study 1 / 5

 3. explode · verb/ɪkˈsploʊd/

-to release energy usually with a loud noise
+to burst suddenly and violently, usually with a loud noise

 In order to test nuclear weapons, scientists explode nuclear bombs underground.